utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/index.md

 <b class="box center"><a href="reregister_and_terminate">Reregistering Verification Method and Terminating the Use of Multi-Factor Authentication for UTokyo Accounts</a></b>

-When you change your phone model, please note that you can avoid being locked out from your UTokyo Account by registering your new phone for MFA (see [“Changing Verification Method of Multi-Factor Authentication for UTokyo Accounts”](change) for details) while your old phone is still available.
+When you change your phone model, please note that you can avoid being locked out from your UTokyo Account by registering your new phone for MFA (see [“Changing the Verification Method of Multi-Factor Authentication for UTokyo Accounts”](change) for details) while your old phone is still available.
 Please make sure to complete this procedure in advance.

 ## Others
 {:#others}